Four BREAKAWAY game animated characters

 Making A Difference

-BREAKAWAY, PMC’s innovative video game, addresses harmful social norms for all players.
+BREAKAWAY, PMC’s innovative video game, addressed harmful social norms for all players.
 To extend the impact, youth camps began in June 2012 in the city of Hebron in the West Bank.
 Over the years, a variety of camps and gameplay in 150 countries increased participants’ awareness, knowledge, and attitudes regarding gender inequity and gender-based violence.

 Breakaway Trailer